chetanmeh/incubator-openwhisk/core/standalone/README.md

 }
 ```

 Then pass this config file via `-c` option.

+Note that when using external DB Standalone OpenWhisk would not bootstrap
+users and actions (like those from Api Gateway and Playground UI) by default so as to ensure that default users do not get
+added to your artifact stores.
+To enable bootstrap of default users pass the `--enable-bootstrap` flag

 #### Using Api Gateway